chop-dbhi/django-forkit/README.md

 =======
-For each of the utility function above, ``pre_FOO`` and ``post_FOO`` signals are sent allowing for a decoupled approached for customizing behavior, especially when performing deep forks/resets/diffs.
+For each of the utility function above, ``pre_FOO`` and ``post_FOO`` signals are sent allowing for a decoupled approached for customizing behavior, especially when performing deep operations.

 forkit.signals.pre_fork
 -----------------------

 - ``sender`` - the model class of the instance
-- ``parent`` - the reference object the fork is being created from
+- ``reference`` - the reference object the fork is being created from
 - ``instance`` - the forked object itself
 - ``config`` - a ``dict`` of the keyword arguments passed into ``forkit.tools.fork``